How Can I Help a Friend Suffering From Hirsutism?

 While you might think there is nothing you can do to really help your friend, the very fact they have shared what it a highly personal piece of information with you about their health means that you have already started to help them cope with their condition.

-While you might not be able to help with the symptoms of Hirsutism, there are lots of different remedies for the condition which we also touch on in this post that you can suggest; more importantly, just being that ‘someone’ they can talk you and open up with about their issues has already helped them to form a solid support structure, and one which is integral for their mental well-being.
+While you might not be able to help with the symptoms of Hirsutism, there are things that you can suggest to your friend; more importantly, just being that ‘someone’ they can talk you and open up with about their issues has already helped them to form a solid support structure, and one which is integral for their mental well-being.

-There is a range of reasons a person can develop a problem with excess hair growth, many of which are completely outside of their control.
+There is a range of reasons a person can develop a problem with excess hair growth, most of which are completely outside of their control:

 - Cushing’s Syndrome